 - Understand the link between coercive control and cyberviolence

 - Strategically work on online violence with perpetrators

 The training gave a clear understanding of what cyberviolence is, including its complicated nuances.
 This is valuable when working with perpetrators, but also victims.
 The training gave ideas about how to assess and intervene, which is applicable and very needed.

-- Heldi McCaskill (Renouncing Violence Support Service, EE)
+- Heldi McCaskill (Renouncing Violence Support Service, Estonia)

 Session 1.
 What is cyberviolence?
 Forms of cyberviolence (part 1)